zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 ---

+### Data Consistency

+- Verified consistency across categorical fields such as:
+  - Product Category
+  - Gender
+  - Supplier
+  - Carrier
+  - Transportation Mode

+---

 ###  Removing Duplicates

 - No duplicate records are detected across SKU and product level data.

 ---

+### Data Handling Decisions

+To ensure consistency and maintain data integrity:

+- *Revenue* was kept as provided in the dataset, as it likely reflects real business adjustments beyond simple calculations.
+- *Availability* was treated as a percentage representing stock availability.
+- A total of *46 records* were identified where *manufacturing lead time exceeds total lead time*, which is logically inconsistent since manufacturing should be a component of the total lead time.
+- An *adjusted lead time metric* was created to handle inconsistencies and ensure logical coherence in the analysis.
+- This adjustment allowed for more reliable evaluation of supplier performance and operational efficiency.

 ###  Final Dataset Readiness

 After cleaning and transformation, the dataset was: